Ruben-Krueger/website/content/_index.md

 image: images/profile.jpeg
 ---

 Hey!
-I'm a recent Stanford graduate.
-I'm currently working on Comet Healthcare (YC S21), a company that's bringing physical therapy into the 21st century.
-I'm passionate about health equity, social justice, and most of all, running.
+I'm a recent Stanford graduate in computer science.
+I'm currently working at Sprinter Health, a startup that is making blood draws, vitals checks, and other vital health services more accessible to all.

+When I'm not coding, you may find me running, losing at Chess, or thinking about how we can more healthcare more affordable and accessible.
 I also love to write and thus blog on science, technology, and politics.
 Care to check it out?